Aim of BLUE REVOLUTION

 THE NOMINATING OFFICER

 The nominating officer’s role is to lead policy and campaign strategy as well as manage the interests of the wider membership.
-The nominating officer decides on the application whether to allow a potential candidate to use an identity mark and descriptions that belong to Blue Revolution.
+The nominating officer decides on application whether to allow a potential candidate to use an identity mark and descriptions that belong to Blue Revolution.
 Where the right to use an identity mark is withheld the candidate can apply to the leader to have the decision investigated and possibly reconsidered.
 The right of final appeal lies with the full management committee.

 The right to use the identity mark and description will only be withheld on the grounds that the potential candidate has acted improperly or illegally or has refused overtly to abide by the parties core values and manifesto pledges.